kintone-labs/kintone-ios-sdk/docs/docs/reference/model/record/record-model.md

 ### getTotalCount()

-> get the number of records response.
+Get the number of records response.

 **Parameter**